tahini salad dressing in glass bowl with lemon slices and salad near it.

 Reduced-sodium tamari is an even better alternative to the reduced-sodium soy sauce with more flavor.

-For fresh ginger, I like to slice off the peel with a paring knife, and then grate it using a grating plate, like this one I reviewed for Food & Nutrition Magazine.
+For fresh ginger, I like to slice off the peel with a paring knife, and then grate it using a grating plate.
 If you don’t use fresh ginger too often, wrap it in plastic wrap or foil and freeze it so it stays fresh for months instead of a couple of weeks.

 Easy Tahini Salad Dressing